-You can check the digital resources / databases available on the Fontbonne University Library's website.
+You can check the electronic resources / databases available on the Fontbonne University Library's website.
 If you have questions, contact your Library Liaison who can assist you.

-2.5.12.10 DOES THE TEACH ACT ALLOW THE STREAMING OF WHOLE COPIES OF MUSIC OR MOTION MEDIA?
+2.5.12.11 DOES THE TEACH ACT ALLOW THE STREAMING OF WHOLE COPIES OF MUSIC OR MOTION MEDIA?

 No!
 Other than permission, there is currently NO justification or protection for streaming whole copies of music or motion media.
-Licensed media may be available for this use - Digital Campus or Films on Demand, for example.
-Contact your Library Liaison for details.

-2.5.12.11 CAN I USE ALL OR PART OF A COPYRIGHTED MOVIE OR PIECE OF MUSIC IN MY ONLINE CLASS?
+2.5.12.12 CAN I USE ALL OR PART OF A COPYRIGHTED MOVIE OR PIECE OF MUSIC IN MY ONLINE CLASS?